If an owner rents his unit to a third party – does he have to notify the Body Corporate?

 Do we have to charge an extra levy for exclusive use areas?

-Section 37(1)(b) of the Sectional Titles Act requires owners who have the benefit of exclusive use areas, either registered in terms of the Act or created under the Rules of the 1971 Act, to make extra contributions (call it an exclusive use levy) to cover the costs of rates, taxes, maintenance and insurance for this area.
+Section 3(1)(c) of the STSM Act requires owners who have the benefit of exclusive use areas, either registered in terms of the Act or created under the Rules of the 1971 Act, to make extra contributions (call it an exclusive use levy) to cover the costs of rates, taxes, maintenance and insurance for this area.
 Exclusive use areas created under the rules of the current Act are not automatically required by the Act to be levied a contribution – unless it is specifically required by the rule that created them.

 I want to be on the Body Corporate, but the Trustees told me that only owners of units in the complex can be on the Body Corporate?